vrmeet/thexr/DO_THIS_NEXT.md

 Load a space from serialized data, start a genserver to store and forward data

+broadcast data from one client to another client

 synergizer -
   initializes list of systems